stonegray/ableton-detect/README.md

     errors: [],
     arch: [ 'x64' ],
     addons: [
-      /* Addon support is experimental and may change! */ ],
+      /* Addon support is experimental and may change, exports a structure */ /* similar to the licence object below: */
+    ],
     licence: {
-      /* Licence support is experimental and may change! */
       logicalId: 0,
       licenceId: 0,
       versionCode: 160,